30 Frames a Second: The WTO in Seattle 2000

 30 Frames a Second: The WTO in Seattle 2000 is a documentary film shot during the WTO Ministerial Conference of 1999 protest activity and contains interviews with many of the protest leaders.
 It was directed by journalist Rustin Thompson and released in 2000.

 Reception

-The film garnered mostly positive reviews, receiving praise because it revealed the contradictions between the actual events, and the media coverage of the event.

-It won the Gold Jury Award at the Chicago Underground Film Festival in 2000 and the PFWC Award at the Portland Festival of World Cinema in 2001.
+The film won the Gold Jury Award for documentary at the Chicago Underground Film Festival in 2000 and Best Documentary at the Portland Festival of World Cinema in 2001.